kangschampagne/table-store/README.md

 #### primaryKey
 - type: `String`
-- defaultValue: `id`
+- defaultValue: `''` or `fields[0].id` or `id`
 - description: Set primary key to sorting when store initiated.
+Suggess use 'initialSortKey' to replace it.

 #### initialFieldFilters